1r2/iosparanoid/README.md

 # iosparanoid

-Blocking iOS from connecting to APPLE unnecessarily.
+Blocking iOS from connecting to Apple unnecessarily.

 ## Installation

-* Backup your host file at /etc/hosts
+* Backup your host file at `/etc/hosts`.
-* Replace <Insert-Here> to you location server, you can get those number using Pi-Hole.
+* Replace `<Insert-Here>` to you location server, you can get those number using Pi-Hole.
-* Place hosts file at /etc/hosts
+* Place hosts file at `/etc/hosts`.

 ## Services blocked